fdb/slarg-website/content/activities/2026-04-16-research-seminar-･ﾟﾟ･｡-without-a-center-with-many-｡･ﾟﾟ･-may-26th-27th.md

 research_interests: []
 ---
 In the frame of her PhD research at ARIA (Sint Lucas Antwerp & University of Antwerp) and as a researcher in SLARG, Garine Gokceyan invites you to a 2-day public research seminar.
 \
 The seminar will start on **Tuesday the 26th of May**, with a full day of presentations and discussions gathering diverse and multilingual voices around authorship and ownership in collaborative practices, sharing on the politics of accessible resource-making and approaches to unlearning the language of design.
-We will also take a moment to celebrate the launch of the *Alphabettes Soup* book by Bikini Books.\
+We will also take a moment to celebrate the launch of the *Alphabettes Soup* book by Bikini Books.
+\
 On Wednesday the 27th of May, we will gather around a workshop during which we will critically rethink the practice of type revivals and explore possible futures for revival-making through a shared set of guidelines. \
 \
-Explore the full program + Meet the Speakers  [༺HERE༻](**<https://docs.google.com/spreadsheets/d/1o26BpQbftbOQpZIvL5mVGaFre5hwZ0ly65oxbE5U6-4/edit?usp=sharing>**)\
+Explore the full program + Meet the Speakers ** [༺HERE༻](**<https://docs.google.com/spreadsheets/d/1o26BpQbftbOQpZIvL5mVGaFre5hwZ0ly65oxbE5U6-4/edit?usp=sharing>**)**\
 For all types of participation, whether in person or online, registration is required.

-**Register via this link for in person participation for Day 1 and/or Day 2:** <https://forms.gle/E4fDDWBLxGxPtJYy8>\
+**[Register via this link](< <https://forms.gle/E4fDDWBLxGxPtJYy8>>)** for in person participation for Day 1 and/or Day 2.\
-**Register via this link for online participation:**
+**Register via this link** for online participation.

-###### This seminar is organized as part of my research project “Exploring the Diasporic Life of Armenian Script: A multiscript design Laboratory”, which seeks collaborative, participatory and creative approaches to disrupt dominant practices and reimagine both the language and the practice of design with a critical, feminist and decolonial lense.
+#### This seminar is organized as part of my research project “Exploring the Diasporic Life of Armenian Script: A multiscript design Laboratory”, which seeks collaborative, participatory and creative approaches to disrupt dominant practices and reimagine both the language and the practice of design with a critical, feminist and decolonial lense.
 It challenges the dominant design thinking and methodologies shaped by Eurocentric canons, where the Latin script is treated as the default and its principles assumed to be universally applicable.

-###### This is a multilingual event with presentations and discussions where we it is possible to shift from one language to another if felt necessary.
+#### This is a multilingual event with presentations and discussions where we it is possible to shift from one language to another if felt necessary.
 We will try our best to partially translate if needed.The last talk in the program is scheduled to be in French.

-### The event is supported by ARIA (Sint Lucas Antwerpen and University of Antwerp) as well as Subsidie Omkadering Jonge Onderzoekers OJO (Antwerp Doctoral School).
+#### The event is supported by ARIA (Sint Lucas Antwerpen and University of Antwerp) as well as Subsidie Omkadering Jonge Onderzoekers OJO (Antwerp Doctoral School).